wacncontent/CustomizeTool/addCommentOutput/articles/search/search-fiddler.md

    ![][4]

-The following example query is from the [Search Index operation (Azure Search API)](http://msdn.microsoft.com/library/dn798927.aspx) on MSDN.
+The following example query is from the [Search Index operation (Azure Search <!-- deleted by customization API)](http://msdn.microsoft.com/zh-cn/library/dn798927.aspx) --><!-- keep by customization: begin --> API)](http://msdn.microsoft.com/library/dn798927.aspx) <!-- keep by customization: end --> on MSDN.
 Many of the example queries in this topic include spaces, which are not allowed in Fiddler.
 Replace each space with a + character before pasting in the query string before attempting the query in Fiddler.

 **Before spaces are replaced:**